sculptures • permaculture • primitive technology • kayaking • links • index • about

 Practicing w/ fully loaded Riot Disco.

-Short of installing a different seat, there are no good ways to make some boats more self-support friendly.
-However, not only is retrofitting a seat time consuming, doing so will void any warranty and if done without a good dose of structural engineering knowledge, may make the boat unsafe.
+Even though most kayaks now days are easy enough to load and unload, some paddlers are still tempted to modify the seat and/or stern pillar....or remove the pillar altogether.
+However, good seat modifications are very time consuming and will void any warranty.... and, if done without structural engineering knowledge, may make the boat unsafe.
 I do not recommend it.
-For simplicity’s sake, a few have been known to remove the rear pillar entirely, or cut it in half, for easier access.
+Removing the rear pillar entirely, or cutting it in half is even worse.
 Do not perform either!
 Doing so is a surefire way of weakening the kayaks structural integrity.

 ° kayak mods